nagasudhirpulla/taming_python/blog/skills/flask_waitress.md

 ## What is Waitress
 * Waitress is a pure python WSGI (Web Server Gateway Interface) server
-* Waitress can run both on windows and linux
+* Waitress can run both on windows and Linux
 * Waitress supports multi-threading and sub-mounting of application on a URL prefix
+* Maximum number of parallel threads allowed can also be configured easily
+*